Former Editor in Chief at Catapult and author of A Burning

 About Megha Majumdar

-Majumdar was born and raised in Kolkata, India.
+Megha Majumdar was born and raised in Kolkata, India.
 She moved to the United States to attend college at Harvard University, followed by graduate school in social anthropology at Johns Hopkins University.
-She works as an editor at Catapult, and lives in New York City.
-A Burning is her first book.
+She was formerly the editor of Catapult, and lives in New York City.

 A Burning: Politically Engaged Fiction in a Time of Crisis